feltor-dev/feltor-dev.github.io/_pages/contribute.md

 [fork and pull](https://help.github.com/articles/about-collaborative-development-models/) type of collaboration.
 Contributions are possible by making a
 [pull-request](https://help.github.com/articles/about-pull-requests/) to
 the official [feltor-dev/feltor](https://www.github.com/feltor-dev/feltor)
-develop branch.
+master branch.
 This means you have to fork the feltor-dev/feltor repository.
 When you make a pull-request we will review the code and may require changes before your code is merged into the official branch.
 If you don't feel comfortable, you can always create a pull-request to